 PAYMENT PLANS TO RESOLVE NEW HAMPSHIRE BACK TAXES

 The New Hampshire Department of Revenue Administration provides only a few payment plan options to satisfy a back-tax liability.
-In most cases a 20% down payment
+In the past, a 20% down payment was often required.
+Today, you should be able to get away with simply sending your first payment along with your request for a payment plan.

-From there, you can typically get a 6 to 24-month payment plan
+The NH-DOR will typically allow a 6 to 24-month payment plan

 .
-When requesting a payment plan with New Hampshire Department of Revenue Administration you will need to complete Form CD-400
+When requesting a payment plan with New Hampshire Department of Revenue Administration you will need to request your payment plan online or complete Form CD-400

 .
 As always, current tax compliance is necessary.
 This means filing all required tax returns and making current tax payments on time.